Pierce Manufacturing: History

+Pierce-Arrow

 Although the Arrow name was used for its first custom chassis which debuted in 1979, the company has no affiliation with George N. Pierce's famous Pierce-Arrow Motor Car Company of Buffalo, New York, which operated from 1901 to 1938.
 However, the Pierce-Arrow Motor Car Company coincidentally supplied 8- and 12-cylinder engines to Seagrave for use in their fire apparatus.
 These engines continued to be made even after Pierce-Arrow ceased operation in 1938.
 Seagrave continued to deliver fire apparatus with the "Pierce-Arrow" V-12 until 1970.